petergridge/Irrigation-V5/readme_new.md

 ### Time v Volume
 - Watering can be controlled using time
 - If you have a calibrated flow sensor water can be measured by volume.
+If flow falls to zero for longer than 5 seconds the zone will stop.

 ### Pump or master solenoid
 You can define a pump or master solenoid to be triggered with each zone.
 This valve will remain on for 5 seconds between zones to limit unnecessary cycling of the pump.